 When I am sick, I require a special type of TV: mindless and easy to sleep through.
 Recently, I was laid up with a summer cold and ended up watching hours and hours of daytime television, unlike my typical day spent navigating social media (for clients of course).
 I landed on MTV Classic, because talk shows, news, and reruns are not what I enjoy when I’m sick.
 MTV Classic scrolls through short music videos from the 80s and 90s that don’t require much, if any, brain power, and has the added perk of changing things up every few minutes.
 When a song or an ad comes on that I don’t like, I know that it will be over soon.

 The music videos weren’t repetitious but, regrettably, the commercials were.
 Maybe you’ve had the same experience?
 Commercials about health issues, medication, cars, cleaning products, latest-and-greatest products, and every service imaginable target daytime television viewers like the elderly or stay-at-home parents.
-Being bombarded with commercials left me considering my own advertising efforts and how it benefits the target audience.
+Being bombarded with commercials left me considering my own advertising efforts and how they benefit the target audience.

 Frequency of Ad Messaging